BNHM/biocode/README.txt

 	/usr/local/mysql/bin/mysql

 	CREATE DATABASE biocode;
-	CREATE USER readonly IDENTIFIED BY 'readonly';
+	CREATE USER username IDENTIFIED BY 'password';
 	USE biocode
-	GRANT SELECT ON *.* TO 'readonly'@'localhost' IDENTIFIED BY 'readonly' WITH GRANT OPTION;
+	GRANT SELECT ON *.* TO 'username'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;

 	CREATE DATABASE fma;
-	CREATE USER local_tech IDENTIFIED BY 'hogwash';
+	CREATE USER username IDENTIFIED BY 'password';
 	USE biocode;
-	GRANT ALL PRIVILEGES on *.* TO  'local_tech'@'localhost' IDENTIFIED BY 'pass' WITH GRANT OPTION;
+	GRANT ALL PRIVILEGES on *.* TO  'username'@'localhost' IDENTIFIED BY 'pass' WITH GRANT OPTION;
 	GRANT SELECT on *.* TO  'username'@'localhost' IDENTIFIED BY 'pass' WITH GRANT OPTION;
 	USE fma;
 	GRANT ALL PRIVILEGES on *.* TO  'localusername'@'localhost' IDENTIFIED BY 'pass' WITH GRANT OPTION;
 	GRANT ALL PRIVILEGES on *.* TO  'username'@'localhost' IDENTIFIED BY 'pass' WITH GRANT OPTION;

 	Testing, as normal user:
-	mysql -u readonly -preadonly biocode
+	mysql -u username -ppassword biocode

 *********************************************************************
 * 10. Populating data into mysql database